ddlindeque/funk/docs/syntax.md

 ## General approach

 The approach is to have a syntax which is recognisable as C++ procedural syntax, but have Haskell-like syntax where it abreviates, especially in type declaration.
-There's also some C# influence.
+There's also some c++/cli influence.
 The language is *pure functional* and statically typed.
 The entry point of a program is `::main` with a type signature `std::random_access_iterator<string>->std::operation<int64>`.
 The language allow for *name overloading*.
 A symbol must be unique only in *name/type* pair.
 This allow for *ad-hoc* polymorphism, and is useful for *operator overloading*.
+We do not have c++ templates, but cli generics.

 ### Everything are expressions